osheanman/osheanman.github.io/index.md

 Office Assistant / Assistant Geophysicist
 05/2017-01/2021
 San Diego, CA
+- Managed merging of a database of client information into a new database, which involved manually reformatting Excel spreadsheets to fit into csv files and writing SQL queries.
--	Geophysical Technician in charge of data collection for environmental and geologic studies.
+-	Geophysical Technician in charge of data collection for environmental and geologic studies, worked alongside professional geologist on dozens of projects.
 - Assistant to engineering division head.
-- Managed incorporation of the database of client information into a new database for marketing use.
-- Sanitized environments as part of COVID-19 response.

 ---